Queens Park Rangers F.C. in European football: 1976–77 UEFA Cup

 As league runners-up in the 1975–76 season, QPR qualified for the UEFA Cup for the first time in 1976–77, alongside fellow English clubs Derby County and the two Manchester clubs - City and United.
 They would first face SK Brann of Norway, and brush them aside 11–0 on aggregate, including a 7–0 win away at the Brann Stadion.
-In the second round, QPR met Czechoslovakian outfit ŠK Slovan Bratislava.
+In the second round, QPR met Czechoslovak outfit ŠK Slovan Bratislava.
 A 3–3 draw at Tehelné pole and a 5–2 victory at their Loftus Road home saw QPR progress to the third round, where West German club 1.
 FC Köln provided the opposition.
 A 3–0 home win for Rangers in the first leg was a good start, and although QPR were beaten 4–1 at the Müngersdorfer Stadion, the West Londoners went through to the quarter-final on the away goals rule.
 Their quarter-final opponents were AEK Athens of Greece.
 QPR - by now the last remaining English club in the tournament - took the home leg 3–0, but AEK matched it at the Nikos Goumas Stadium.
 The match went to penalties - and the Athens club won 7–6, eliminating QPR from the competition.